bottle container high chair macro

 Introducing Breastfed Baby’s First Bottle and How To Bottle Feed

-You have been exclusively breastfeeding and now you’re either going back to work or school, you want other caregivers to feed your baby, or just wondering how and when you should introduce your baby’s very first bottle.
+You have been breastfeeding and are now either going back to work or school, wanting other caregivers to feed your baby, or wondering how and when you should introduce your baby’s very first bottle.
+And there are SO many bottles, which one is the best??

 Introducing your baby’s first bottle is more than just preparing the bottle and giving it to your baby.
 If you have tried already, you might have had to deal with a fussy baby (or maybe not!)

-Whether you have attempted to or planning to soon, there are actually some best practices to consider for when and how to feed your baby with a bottle, especially if your baby has been breastfed.
+Whether you have attempted to or plan to introduce soon, there are some best practices to consider for when and how to feed your baby with a bottle, especially if your baby has been breastfed.

-If you do plan to continue breastfeeding, it is important to note that breastfeeding should be established before introducing the first bottle.
-Established breastfeeding means your baby is feeding and gaining weight appropriately, and that you have a good and stable milk supply.
+If you plan to continue breastfeeding with bottle feeding, it is important to note that it is best for breastfeeding to be established before introducing the first bottle.
+Established breastfeeding means your baby is feeding well and gaining weight appropriately, and that you have a good and stable milk supply.

-If your plan is to feed breast milk in a bottle, be sure to follow safe breast milk storage practices!
+If you plan to feed pumped breast milk, be sure to follow safe breast milk storage practices!
 Find more information here: Breastmilk Storage Guidelines & FAQ’s: How Long Does Breast Milk Last?

-And if you are looking for breast pumps to bring to work or school, the Willow® Wearable Breast Pump is one popular option if you want to be discreet and pump on the go!
-You might find this article helpful to learn more about different types of breast pumps: Breastfeeding and Traveling With A Baby
+And if you are looking for portable, wearable breast pumps to bring to work or school, the Willow® Wearable Breast Pump and Elvie are popular options to pump on the go.
+You might find this article helpful to learn more about different types of breast pumps: Breastfeeding and Traveling With A Baby.
+Speak with a lactation consultant to figure out which pump best fits your supply needs and lifestyle.

 When To Introduce Bottle Feeding